hitchdev/hitchstory/examples/llm/README.md

 Run `./run.sh make` to set up.

+## Try it out

+Run `./run.sh bdd flat white`

+Run `./run.sh bdd pizza`

-Run `./run.sh bdd buy coffee`
+Run `./run.sh bdd cookie`

-You can hack on the .story files to create new scenarios.
+You can hack on the .story files to create new scenarios and engine.py to change the way the scenarios are executed, add new checks and more!